Reviews You Can Rely On

 Our Verdict

 The Hoka Mach 6 is one of the most versatile trainers we've run in.
 With plenty of cushioning underfoot for long efforts, the Mach 6 is at home on the roads.
 It's also very lightweight, and the relatively firm supercritical foam in the midsole provides good pop.
-We've loved using it for long runs, workouts and easy jogs.
+We've loved using it for long runs, workouts, and easy jogs.
 Thanks to the smooth rocker, fast turnover is easy and feels natural.
-It's a great shoe, but it's held back by an odd fitment.
+It's a great shoe, but it's held back by an odd fit.
 If you like narrow, tight-fitting shoes, you'll likely love the Mach 6.
-But if you have normal to wide feel, you'll likely feel uncomfortably constrained in this shoe, especially during longer efforts.
-We think the shape of the toe box was a poor choice; the taper pulls our big-toe towards the middle of the foot in an unnatural position.
-However, if you prefer snug fitting shoes, the Mach 6 will make a great training companion for every run.
+But if you have normal to wide feet, you'll likely feel uncomfortably constrained in this shoe, especially during longer efforts.
+We think the shape of the toe box was a poor choice; the taper pulls our big toe toward the middle of the foot in an unnatural position.
+However, if you prefer snug-fitting shoes, the Mach 6 will make a great training companion for every run.

 REASONS TO BUY